brianneisler/gulp-cloudformation/README.md

     })
     .pipe(cloudformation.deploy({ //deploy stack files
       Capabilities: [ 'CAPABILITY_IAM' ] //needed if deploying IAM Roles
-    }))
+      StackName: 'SomeStack' // Optional: defaults to the name of the stack file }))
     .on('error', (error) => {
       util.log('Stream Exiting With Error', error)